Olexii-B/Contest-IT/README.md

 ```

-## Description of functionality.

 ### For teachers:
 - Manage contests: Create, edit, and delete contests.
-- Classes: Add students to classes to manage contests.
+- Classes: Add students to classes to give them opportunities to participate in this competition.
-- Student work: View and download student work.
+- Student work: View and download student work to your device.
+- News posts: Create, edit, and delete news items, comment on them, and rate other users' comments.

 ### For students:
-- Enter contests: Choose a contest, read the rules, and upload your work.
+- Participate in contests: Choose a competition, read the terms and conditions, and upload your work.
 - Classes: Join classes created by teachers.
+- Entries: Submit your work to contests by uploading it to the class you've joined.
+- News posts: View news posts, comment on them, and rate other users' comments.

-### For guests:
+### For guests
-- Overview: View active contests and news without registering.
+- Overview: View news stories.

+### For Website Administrator
+- Manage the entire database.
+Access to the myphpadmin admin panel